Even though you’ve just started your Masters it’s never too early to start thinking about your future career and planning ahead.

 During your first semester there are several Career events and talks taking place that you won’t want to miss.

-To find out more about other support for master’s students visit the Postgraduate pages on the Careers website.
+To find out more about other support for master’s students visit the Postgraduate pages on the Careers website, as well as the events page for details of all upcoming events throughout the year.